Some posts contain compensated links. Please read this disclaimer for more info.

 Lightning lit up the sky: a dazzling display that hurt the eyes and instilled fear.
 The thunder crashed, the echoes rolling down the mountains.

-“It’s a child of the storm,” declared the midwife in the small house in which the Serbian Orthodox pastor and his pregnant wife lived.
+“It’s a child of the storm,” declared the midwife in the tiny house in which the Serbian Orthodox pastor and his pregnant wife lived.

 Between the pains of childbirth, the new mother gasped out her reply.
 “No, it’s a child of …. light.”